UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       This method returns the game object's velocity through it's center of mass, ie no angular velocity component.

       :arg local:

-         * False: you get the "global" velocity ie: relative to world orientation.
+         * False: get the "global" velocity ie: relative to world orientation.
-         * True: you get the "local" velocity ie: relative to object orientation.
+         * True: get the "local" velocity ie: relative to object orientation.

          Default to False if not passed.
       :type local: boolean
       :return: the object's linear velocity.